-My law school certainly did not offer a course on the subject.
+My law school certainly did not offer a course on the subject of how to become a corporate attorney.
 On my first day in the Corporate Department at my former law firm, no one handed me a guidebook on how to morph myself from a clueless first-year associate into an attorney worthy of following in Marty Lipton's footsteps.

-My goal here is to offer up my experiences, for what they are worth, to others embarking on the same path I started on.
-First, I will take a stab a defining just what it means to be a successful corporate lawyer.
-Then I will offer up some thoughts on certain qualities I have observed in successful corporate lawyers that, in my view, led to that success.
-I will then discuss why, in my experience, the dynamic inside your law firm may actually work against your developing the qualities necessary to become successful.
-Finally, I will note a few things that you can do to develop the necessary skills within the context of being a productive associate.
+My goal here is to offer up my experiences, for what they’re worth, to others embarking on the same corporate law firm path I started on.
+First, I’ll take a stab at answering the pertinent questions about what a corporate lawyer does and how one becomes a corporate lawyer.
+Then I’ll offer up some thoughts on certain qualities I’ve observed in successful corporate lawyers that, in my view, led to their success.
+I’ll then discuss why, in my experience, the dynamic inside your law firm may actually work against you developing the qualities necessary to become successful.
+Finally, I’ll note a few things you can do to develop the necessary skills within the context of being a productive associate.

-If you look through Martindale Hubbell at the bios of law firm corporate partners, you will no doubt have a very hard time distilling a "formula" on what it takes to get there.
-Sure, some law schools show up more than others, but you will surely also run across a significant number of partners at major firms who went to "lesser" law schools.
+If you look through the bios of most law firms’ corporate partners, you’ll no doubt have a hard time discovering the "formula" for what it takes to get there, including education requirements for corporate law and so forth.
+Sure, some law schools show up more than others, but you’ll surely also run across a significant number of partners at major firms who went to "lesser" law schools.
 I think that most people would probably agree on the list of ingredients that go into the recipe for success (intelligence, hard work, dedication, pedigree, timing, plain old luck, etc.), but I daresay the exact proportion of those ingredients in any individual case is a great unknown.

-To put it plainly (and to oversimplify a bit), if you have clients who are willing to pay you money to be their lawyer, then you have a great chance of Making Partner, no matter how dumb or lazy you may be or how bad your contract-drafting skills are or that you went to the law school ranked dead last in the US News and World Report Rankings.
+To put it plainly (and to oversimplify a bit): If you’ve clients who’re willing to pay you to be their lawyer then you have a great chance of making partner—no matter how dumb or lazy you may be or how bad your contract-drafting skills are, or that you went to the law school ranked dead last in the US News and World Report rankings.

 How to get clients to pay you to be their lawyer

+What is a typical corporate lawyer job description?
+There are many aspects to this.
 As I mentioned, at one time I had a job where I was responsible for hiring and supervising outside corporate lawyers.
-So, while I certainly am not holding myself out as an expert on any of this, I would venture to say that the way I evaluated a lawyer before hiring him or her is pretty much the way a vast majority of business people make that same evaluation.
+So, while I certainly am not holding myself out as an expert on any of this, I’d venture to say that the way I evaluated a lawyer before hiring them is pretty much the way a vast majority of business people make that same evaluation.

 To be sure, business people understand the benefit of having well-drafted contracts, but, to their way of thinking, competent drafting skills are a widely available commodity.
-That is to say, there are literally multitudes of exceptionally pedigreed, talented and hard-working attorneys who are more than competent at drafting a contract.
+That is to say there are literally multitudes of exceptionally pedigreed, talented and hard-working attorneys who’re more than competent at drafting a contract.
 Given the competition, just being able to boast of those skills is, in my experience, not nearly enough to get an attorney hired on a consistent basis.

 What do I mean by "facilitating" a transaction?
-As a starting point to understanding this, it is worthwhile to consider that what corporate lawyers are essentially doing when they draft/negotiate contracts on behalf of clients is allocating risk (both business and legal) between the parties to the contract.
+As a starting, it’s worthwhile to consider that what corporate lawyers are essentially doing when they draft/negotiate contracts on behalf of clients is allocating risk (both business and legal) between the parties to the contract.

 Now, generally speaking, lawyers are by nature and training extremely risk-averse people; for some lawyers, no risk is worth taking.
 The most effective business people, on the other hand, are extremely effective risk assessors and takers.
 In other words, they understand that bearing risk is necessary to achieving business objectives and are adept at figuring out exactly what risks must borne in furtherance of those objectives.

 What makes facilitation even more crucial from a business person's perspective is that there is also a significant cost element to facilitation versus obstruction.
-This is so because the ineffective corporate lawyer is racking up fees the entire time he/she is obstructing the transaction, i.e., the business person is actually paying to have his business objectives unnecessarily frustrated.
+This is because the ineffective corporate lawyer is racking up fees all the while they’re obstructing their client’s transaction.
+In other words, the client is actually paying to have his business objectives unnecessarily frustrated.

 At one time, I was the lead associate on an acquisition transaction in which our client was constantly "caving in" on a great many legal issues in the contract.
 I couldn't understand why and began to actually take it personally that the client was not backing me up in my quest (which quest consisted of many sleepless nights of negotiating and drafting) to protect him.
 When I complained to the partner about this, he explained that the client was not insane (as I was thinking), but rather was on the verge of achieving a very important business objective next to which taking what he considered "minor" legal risks was completely meaningless.
 As it turned out, an article appeared in the Wall Street Journal the day following the announcement of the transaction in which our client was praised for the low price which he paid for the acquired company and commenting that if the transaction had not been completed with such speed and stealth, other bidders would certainly have emerged for the target company, significantly raising the price.

-A client is understandably much happier to pay a lawyer to represent him/her if the lawyer is providing a direct solution to the client's business problem (e.g., the need to raise financing).
+A client is understandably much happier to pay a lawyer to represent them if the lawyer is providing a direct solution to the client's business problem (e.g., the need to raise financing).

-In this regard, I am convinced that a great deal of the success (i.e., ability to charge premium fees) of my former law firm is attributable to the business sense, knowledge, and contacts of the partners.
-On a number of occasions I have heard lawyers from rival firms paying my former firm what I believe to be the biggest compliment a corporate lawyer can receive: "those guys know how to get deals done."
+In this regard, I’m convinced that a great deal of the success (i.e., ability to charge premium fees) of my former law firm is attributable to the business sense, knowledge, and contacts of the partners.
+On a number of occasions I’ve heard lawyers from rival firms paying my former firm what I believe to be the biggest compliment a corporate lawyer can receive: "Those guys know how to get deals done."

-Becoming a lawyer who knows how to get deals done boils down, I believe, to developing the ability to intimately understand the client's business objectives (the business purpose and context of the particular transaction or business problem, as well as the dynamics in the client's industry more generally) and the interplay between those business objectives and the legal risks raised in pursuit of those business objectives.
+Becoming a lawyer who knows how to get deals done boils down to, I believe, developing the ability to intimately understand the client's business objectives (the purpose and context of the particular transaction or business problem as well as the dynamics in the client's industry more generally) and the interplay between those business objectives and the legal risks raised in pursuit of those business objectives.

 The dynamics within your firm will actually work to prevent you from developing the skills necessary to convince clients to pay you to be their lawyer